SebastianUA/terraform/aws/examples/ssoadmin/README.md

-# Work with AWS ssoadmin via terraform
+# Work with AWS SSOADMIN via terraform

-A terraform module for making ssoadmin.
+A terraform module for making SSOADMIN.

 ## Usage